atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 **Why I tried to kill myself***
 -
-the story is rather straightforward. i was in my senior year of high school. i was a top student stressed about college admissions. i was functional and always busy, i worked (tbh quite inefficiently
+the story is rather straightforward. i was in my senior year of high school. i was a top student stressed about college admissions. i was quite functional and always busy. i worked (tbh quite inefficiently and distractedly) late into the night, i overslept for classes consistently but still managed perfect grades.

 **Why I stopped wanting to kill myself**
 -